-Since 1982, 33 municipalities have adopted local non-discrimination ordinances inclusive of sexual orientation and gender identity.
-However, in 1975, Gov. Milton Shapp signed an Executive Order prohibiting employment discrimination on the basis of sexual orientation against those working for the Commonwealth government.
+Since 1982, 51 municipalities have adopted local non-discrimination ordinances inclusive of sexual orientation and gender identity.
+In 1975, Gov. Milton Shapp signed an Executive Order prohibiting employment discrimination on the basis of sexual orientation against those working for the Commonwealth government.
 This order has been renewed by every single Governor since, with Gov. Ed Rendell expanding it to include gender identity.
-The leading non-discrimination bills are HB 300 and SB 300.
+The leading non-discrimination bills are HB 1410 and SB 613.

 In 2002, the state legislature passed an LGBTQ-inclusive hate crimes bill.
 However, that law was struck down by the Commonwealth Court on a technicality in 2008.
-The leading hate crimes bills in the 2013-2014 session were SB 42 and HB 177.
+The leading hate crimes bills in the 2017-2018 session are SB 96, and HB 1803 and HB 505.

 Pennsylvania has had marriage equality since May 2014 through the Whitewood v.
 Wolf decision was handed down by a federal court.
 Judge John E. Jones ruled in the US District Court for the Middle District of Pennsylvania in favor of marriage equality, and struck down the ‘mini-DOMA’ that had been in place in 1996.
 Marriages were immediately conducted throughout the commonwealth.
 The General Assembly itself has not passed any laws extending relationship recognition to same-sex couples.
 Nearly a dozen civil union and marriage equality bills had been introduced between 2010-2013.